 Overall the benefits of winter running greatly outweigh the risks.
 Winter running builds character.
 Just knowing that the cold weather can't stop you from training will greatly increase your confidence and help you maintain your running fitness for the spring.

 The winter months can be so long and depressing without an enjoyable activity.
 Change how you think about winter.
-Go winter running and learn to love winter and the cold weather again.
+If you have not run in winter before, give it a try and find out just how amazing it makes you feel!
+Go winter running and find out just how much fun it is!